Frequently Asked Questions about the

 What are the requirements of earning the CDA Credential?

-To receive a CDA credential, candidates must have:
+To be awarded a CDA credential, candidates must have:

-- 480 hours of experience working with children within the past five years.
+- 480 hours of experience working with children within the past three years.

-- Documents that verify their competence in early child care and education.
-These include:
+- Documents that verify candidates competence in early child care and education

 What are the recommended CDA courses at Montgomery College?